adavarski/carbon-homelab/README.md

 ArgoCD needs access to the delivery cluster, so it can deploy the applications.
 To do this, homelab-carbon uses a kind [config file](https://kind.sigs.k8s.io/docs/user/configuration/) to create a cluster with an `apiServerAddress` set to the host machine's IP address.

-You can set it manually IP in the `delivery/cluster.yaml` file.
+You can set it manually IP in the `delivery/cluster.yaml` file !

 ### Repository access